While more women are travelling solo than ever before, it seems men are less inclined to take the plunge. We asked some men to find out why…

 Read more: Sex and sleep are the two keys to happiness

 Well, the good news is that the tide may be turning.
-Flash Pack has reported it’s had more men signing up for their group trips than ever, which may go some way to help tip the scales of solo travel back in the favour of menfolk.
-And if anything’s going to help men to break out of their comfort zones, it’s solo adventure and meeting new people.
+Flash Pack has reported it’s had more men signing up for their group trips than ever, which may go some way to help tip the scales of single travellers back in the favour of menfolk.
+And if anything’s going to help men to break out of their comfort zones, it’s a solo trip and meeting new people.